beevelop/cordova-build/README.md

 # Credits

-All credits belong to the original author [DotNetWise](http://www.dotnetwise.com/).
-This project is just a fork to adapt this project to my personal needs.
+All credits belong to the original author Laurenţio Macovei from [DotNetWise](http://www.dotnetwise.com/).
+This project is just a fork to adapt this awesome project to my personal needs.